vmx/geocouch-utils/README.md

 <code>curl -X PUT http://YOURCOUCH/DBNAME</code>

-When you store geo data in GeoCouch, you have to store them in the document under the key called <code>geometry</code>:
+When you store geo data in GeoCouch, the geometry is stored in the `geometry` property, all other properties in the `properties` property:

     // add a document with a valid geometry into your database
     $ curl -X PUT http://localhost:5984/DBNAME/myfeature -d '{"type":"Feature", "color":"orange" ,"geometry":{"type":"Point","coordinates":[11.395,48.949444]}}'